Sunday Worship Guide

 - If you are unable to partake of the Sacrament with your ward or branch, sing a Sacrament hymn to remind you of the importance of the Atonement, covenants, and repentance in your life (whether you will have the ordinance at home or not).
 These can be found in the hymnbook numbers 169-196.

 - If someone in your family is musical, you could ask him or her to prepare a special musical number in advance to sing or play during your Sunday worship.

 For Primary children:

-- If you have Primary-aged children, consider holding Primary singing time (maybe 10-20 minutes) as part of your Sunday worship.
+- If your Primary-aged children can’t attend Primary in-person right now, consider holding Primary singing time (maybe 10-20 minutes) as part of your Sunday worship.

 - To see what songs they should be learning and some ideas about how to teach them, go to the Church’s “Come, Follow Me for Singing Time” page.